How to Get a Better Webinar Background: A Guide

 The ratio will depend on your specific brand and business, but you need both.

 It doesn’t require remodeling your house or any fancy digital effects.
-It simply requires a little thought, creativity, and at most a small investment.
+It simply requires a little thought, creativity, and, at most a small investment.

-Off-Camera Tips for for Improving Your Webinar Background
+Off-Camera Tips for Improving Your Webinar Background

 Before you decide what to put in the frame, set yourself up to win by nailing what’s out of frame.